dokku/blog/docs/2020/comparing-buildpack-v3-to-herokuish.md

 While the new specification - still under development - provides a new, unified way to create and distribute buildpacks, there can still be differences between platforms.
 At this point in time, there are actually two different main "builders" - a collection of buildpacks - that folks in the community can use to play around with CNBs (both are based on the Bionic stack).
 They do provide slightly different functionality, so a comparison between them seems like a reasonable thing to do.
 We'll also compare CNBs to `gliderlabs/herokuish`, which is the main OSS implementation of the buildpack v2a technology.

+!!! note

-> At the time of writing, Heroku's builder contains v2a buildpacks with a shim to allow them to run under the v3 specification.
+    At the time of writing, Heroku's builder contains v2a buildpacks with a shim to allow them to run under the v3 specification.
 Additionally, there is a possibility that the organizations will collaborate on buildpacks in the future - who wants to rebuild the wheel? - but this is sort of all in the air.
 Please keep this in mind if reading this blog post a few months/years from the time of publication.

 ### Installing dependencies